Rabita1767/Fundamentals-of-Full-Stack-Web-Development/Database.md

 | **Data Control Language (DCL)**        | `GRANT`, `REVOKE`                     | Statements to limit access to the data.                              |
 | **Transaction Control Language (TCL)** | `COMMIT`, `ROLLBACK`, `SAVEPOINT`     | Statements to control the transactions in a session.                 |
 | **Data Query Language (DQL)**          | `SELECT`                              | Statements used to view the data.                                    |

+## Introduction to Normalization

+Normalization is the process of organizing attributes in such a way that data redundancy is reduced or eliminated, and anomalies like insertion, deletion, and update anomalies are resolved.

+### Data Redundancy

+#### Row-Level Data Redundancy

+- Row-level redundancy can be reduced by assigning a primary key to a table.

+#### Column-Level Data Redundancy

+Column-level redundancy is responsible for creating insertion, deletion, and update anomalies.
+Consider the following example:

+- **Insertion Anomaly**:
+   Suppose we have a `student_course` table with columns such as `student_id`, `student_name`, `course_name`, `instructor_name`, and `salary`.
+   If the university introduces a new course called "MBBS" and we try to insert this record into the `student_course` table, it will fail.
+Why?
+Because no student has enrolled in this course yet, so the `student_id` is missing in the record.
+Since `student_id` is the primary key of this table, it is required.
+This is called an **insertion anomaly**.

+- **Deletion Anomaly**:
+   Suppose a course named "Bangla" is instructed by Mr. Patwary with a salary of 35,000.
+Only one student, with `student_id` 5 and `student_name` "Rabita," is enrolled in this course.
+If we delete the record for `student_id` 5, it will also remove the course-related information.
+Since this was the only record containing the course details, the course information is unintentionally lost.
+This is called a **deletion anomaly**.

+- **Update Anomaly**:
+   Suppose two students, with `student_id` 1 and 2, are enrolled in the course "English."
+If we update the salary for `student_id` 2, it will change the salary for that record.
+However, another record also contains information about this course but does not reflect the updated salary value.
+This inconsistency is called an **update anomaly**.